One of the worries I hear from parents due to the stay at home orders is about screen time and kids.

 Other kids will have ideas flowing from them and you might have to reel it in a bit.

-By putting the control into their hands (with your guidelines) rather than coming down all sergeant major on them is showing that:
+Putting the control into their hands (with your guidelines) rather than coming down all sergeant majors on them is showing that:

 - You trust them to make the right choices